wheynelau/llmperf-rs/README.md

 ## Additional details

-Some additional docs or details can be found in the [docs](docs) directory.
+- Some additional docs or details can be found in the [docs](docs) directory.
+- A local copy of sonnet.txt is no longer needed as it is baked into the binary with `include_str!`.
+However, compiling the binary from source needs this file to be present in the root directory.